Conductance and Electrical resistance

 Kohlrausch Law of infinite dilution

 Kohlrausch equation for strong electrolyte, λc = λ0 – k√C, where k = constant that depends on the temperature and dielectric constant (D) of the medium.
-For electrolysis of weak electrolyte solution, Kohlrausch formula or plot does not use for the determination of λ0.
+For electrolysis of weak electrolyte solution, the Kohlrausch formula or plot does not use for the determination of λ0.
 The law states that at infinite dilution, each ion moves independent of the influence of its co-ion and contributes a definite share to the λ0 of the electrolyte.

 Application of Conductivity Measurement